-- FAQ 22: Is a group active in different sectors required to include data for the entire group in the metrics or only data for the entities/sectors of the group related to the material impact, risk or opportunity? - 201.
-Once metrics have been assessed for materiality and the conclusion is that the metric is to be disclosed, the data for the entire group shall be included in the metrics; except for when specified differently in sector-agnostic topical or sector-specific standards (refer to the example below). - 202.
+- material, and therefore omit it.
+Accordingly, it might be the case that for a matter material from the financial (or impact) perspective only, the undertaking may conclude that a metrics related to the impact (or financial) perspective only can be omitted. - 214.
+It is also important to note that disclosure that informs about actual or potential impacts is of interest for investors when a matter is financially material.
+Similarly, financial information is also relevant for stakeholders other than investors when a matter is material from the impact perspective, as it supports accountability. - FAQ 22: Is a group active in different sectors required to include data for the entire group in the metrics or only data for the entities/sectors of the group related to the material impact, risk or opportunity? - 215.
+Once metrics have been assessed for materiality and the conclusion is that the metric is to be disclosed, the data for the entire group shall be included in the metrics; except for when specified differently in sector-agnostic topical or sector-specific standards (refer to the example below). - 216.
 ESRS 1 stipulates that the sustainability statement shall be for the same reporting undertaking as the financial statements (ESRS 1 paragraph 62).
 If the undertaking prepares consolidated financial statements, the reporting entity is the entire group.
 For the assessment of material impacts, risks and opportunities, ESRS 1 clarifies that it is performed "for the entire consolidated group, regardless of its group legal structure" (ESRS 1 paragraph 102).
-The group legal structure is also irrelevant for reporting on metrics, as it cannot make a difference whether an undertaking is doing its business activities using multiple legal entities as a group or is organised doing the same business activities using only one legal entity. - 203.
+The group legal structure is also irrelevant for reporting on metrics, as it cannot make a difference whether an undertaking is doing its business activities using multiple legal entities as a group or is organised doing the same business activities using only one legal entity. - 217.
 However, ESRS 1 also stipulates that, "(w)hen a topical or sector-specific ESRS requires that a specific level of disaggregation is adopted in preparing a specific item of information, the requirements in the topical or sector-specific ESRS shall prevail" (ESRS 1 paragraph 57).
-Therefore, undertakings can disaggregate the metric information further rather than at group level. - 204.
+Therefore, undertakings can disaggregate the metric information further rather than at group level. - 218.
 Disclosure regarding impact, risk and opportunity management related to policies, actions and targets will reflect the extent of the activities within the group that are covered by those policies, actions and targets.
 As such, they may only cover the "problem area" of the material impact, risk and opportunity, when appropriate.
-Likewise for entity-specific metrics, the metric could be focussed on the parts of the group where such material impact, risk or opportunity arises. - 205.
+Likewise for entity-specific metrics, the metric could be focussed on the parts of the group where such material impact, risk or opportunity arises. - 219.
 In addition, ESRS 1 also stipulates for the level of disaggregation that "when needed for a proper understanding of its material impacts, risks and opportunities, the undertaking shall disaggregate the reported information ..."
 (ESRS 1 paragraph 54).